oracle/rwloadsim/workloads/OLTP.md

 than repeating a run until it is gracefully terminated or is canceled using ctrl-c.
-The script does little more than executing oltprun repeatedly each with a runtime of 1h; there is a parameter that you can configure in your {name}.rwl file, forever\_proccount.
+The script does little more than executing oltprun repeatedly each with a runtime of 1h; there is a parameter that you can configure in your {key}.rwl file, forever\_proccount.
-When oltpforever is started, a file name {name}.run will be created; if you remove this file, oltpforever will terminate gracefully when its current run has completed.
+When oltpforever is started, a file named {key}.run will be created; if you remove this file, oltpforever will terminate gracefully when its current run has completed.